 Basic Combat Training is divided into 3 parts, each lasting 3 weeks:

 Advanced Individual Training (AIT) consists of the remainder of the total Basic Training period and is where recruits train in the specifics of their chosen field.
 As such, AIT is different for each available Army career path, or Army Job (MOS).
 For example, if an individual has an Army MOS of Human Intelligence Collector, they would be sent, following completion of Basic Training, to the Intelligence School at Fort Huachuca, Arizona.
 If an individual instead had the MOS of Army medic, they would be sent, after Army BCT, to the Army Medical Department School at Fort Sam Houston in San Antonio, Texas.

 AIT courses can last anywhere from 6 to 52 weeks.
 Although many AIT schools don’t center around combat the way Basic Training does, individuals are still continually tested for physical fitness and weapons proficiency and are subject to the same duties, strict daily schedule, and disciplinary rules as in Basic Training.

 For a couple of different MOS’, you will be sent to what is called One-Station Unit Training (OSUT).
 This means that your Basic Training and AIT will be conducted in the same area, back to back.
 For example, enlisting as MOS 11B (Infantryman) will send you to OSUT in Ft.
 Benning, Georgia.
 There you will undergo your Basic Training, then immediately start and complete your AIT, all in the same place, with the same drill sergeants.

 Army Basic Training Key Tasks

-You will do a lot of stuff in army basic training, however, there are only certain requirments needed in order to graduate.
-Be sure to read the following PDF which explains the army basic training key tasks!
+You will do a lot of stuff in army basic training, however, there are only certain requirements needed in order to graduate.
+Be sure to download and read the Basic Training Task List which explains the Army basic training key tasks!